cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 Before we get into licensing, we should refresh ourselves on the basics of copyright law, since what is being licensed is a fact of copyright.
-Since licensing involves negotiating, signing, and managing contracts, We should know something about contract law, too, and how the two types of laws are related.
+Since licensing involves negotiating, signing, and managing contracts, we should know something about contract law, too, and how the two types of laws are related.

 ## Copyright and Contracts